$\mathbb{A}^1$-connected stacky curves and the Brauer group of moduli of elliptic curves: Computation

 \begin{notation} Torsor will always mean an $\acute{e}$tale local torsor unless specified otherwise, throughout the paper.
 For a scheme $X$ and a point $p \in X$, $X^h_p$ will denote the henselisation of the local ring at $p$.
 Given a group $G$ with an action on scheme $X$, $[X/G]$ will denote the resulting quotient stack. \end{notation} For rest of the paper we will deal with $G$ an affine algebraic group over the base field $k$ satisfying \begin{enumerate} \item $H^1_{\acute{e}t}(L, G) \to H^1_{\acute{e}t}(\A^1_L, G)$ is an isomorphism for all field $L/k$. \item For any regular local ring $R$ over $k$, with function field $F$, $H^1_{\acute{e}t}(R, G) \to H^1_{\acute{e}t}(F, G)$ is an injection. \end{enumerate} In other words $G$-torsors are $\A^1$-invariant over fields and $G$ satisfies the statement of Grothendieck--Serre conjecture.

 Suppose $G$ acts on a smooth scheme $X/k$.
-Assume $Z \to X$ be the closed subscheme where the action of $G$ is not free and denote by $\sX$ the quotient stack $[X/G]$ and the closed substack $[Z/G]$ by $\sZ$.
-Then we have the following commutative diagram Applying $\pi_0^{\A^1}$ to the above diagram we have an induced action of Nisnevich sheaves and we denote by $ \pi_{0}^{\A^1}(X)/\pi_{0}^{\A^1}(G) $ the cokernel in the category of Nisnevich sheaves of sets.
+Denote by $\sX$ the quotient stack $[X/G].$ Then we have the following commutative diagram Applying $\pi_0^{\A^1}$ to the above diagram we have an induced action of Nisnevich sheaves and we denote by $ \pi_{0}^{\A^1}(X)/\pi_{0}^{\A^1}(G) $ the cokernel in the category of Nisnevich sheaves of sets.
 Note since $G$ is a sheaf of groups $\pi_0^{\A^1}(G)$ is also a sheaf of groups.
-Furthermore we obtain the following commutative diagram Let $\@F$ be the pushout of the following diagram of sheaves